Huma bird

-The Huma (هما, pronounced Homā, Homāio), also Homa or Homay, is a mythical bird of Iranian legends and fables, and continuing as a common motif in Sufi and Diwan poetry.
+The Huma (هما, Homâ, Homāio), also Homāy or Humo, is a mythical bird of Iranian legends and fables, and continuing as a common motif in Sufi and Diwan poetry.
 Although there are many legends of the creature, common to all is that the bird is said never to alight on the ground, and instead to live its entire life flying invisibly high above the earth.